 Double this recipe if you have a 2 layer cake (and want to frost center layer, top and sides) or if you want extra frosting for rose swirls.

 4 Tablespoons cornstarch (substitute flour in a pinch)

 1 cup (2 cubes) unsalted butter, room temperature, cut into cubes

 1 cup granulated sugar (not powdered, but regular ole’ sugar)

 1 teaspoon pure vanilla extract, fine quality (use “white or clear vanilla extract for really white frosting but sacrifice a bit on flavor perhaps

 Okay, let’s rock this simple custard!
 If you’re sick of sickeningly sweet frosting and if you want to rediscover an historic alternative, let’s do some rediscovering.
 It’s cake party time!

-In a small sauce pot, bring to a low boil this mixture for about 1 minute, stirring constantly with a spoon or fork:
+In a small sauce pot, bring to a very low boil for about 1 minute, stirring constantly with a spoon or fork or heavy whisk:

 1 cup low-fat milk (2% is fine)